jwalton/rust-book-abridged/docs/ch05-structs.md

 }
 ```

-The `impl` (implementation) block defines methods and associated functions on the Rectangle type. `area` takes a reference to `self`. `&self` is actually a short form for `self: &Self`.
-If this were not a reference this method would take ownership of the `Rectangle`, so we wouldn't be able to use a `Rectangle` instance after calling `area`.
-Methods that take ownership of `self` are quite rare, but useful in cases where a method destroys `self` or transforms it into some other structure and moves data out of it.
-If a method wants to modify `self`, it needs to declare it as `& mut self`, as `self` is immutable by default, just like any other function parameter.
+The `impl` (implementation) block defines methods and associated functions on the Rectangle type. `area` takes a reference to `&self`, which is actually a short form for `self: &Self`.

+A method will generally have one of three different parameters for `self`:

+- `fn method(&self)` is a method with an immutable borrow of self.
+Like any other parameter, it is immutable by default.
+- `fn method(& mut self)` is a method with a mutable borrow of self, which means this method can change fields on `self`.
+- `fn method(mut self)` is a method that takes ownership of self.
+These methods you won't see as often, because once you call such a method the receiver is no longer valid, but these methods are often used to transform a value into some other structure.
+An example is the `map` method on iterator, which destroys the original iterator and returns a new one.

 You can have a method on a struct with the same name as one of the fields.
 This is most commonly used to add a _getter_ method to a struct.
 You can make it so a rectangle has a private `width: u32` field, and a public `width(): u32` method, which effectively makes `width` read-only.
 (What are public and private fields and methods?
 You'll have to wait for [chapter 7][chap7].)